-The Group has chattel mortgage liabilities with fixed interest rates of 14% and 15% that are not sensitive to changes in interest rates.
+The Group has chattel mortgage liabilities with fixed interest rates of 14% and 15% and a Redeemable Convertible Note at 12% which are not sensitive to changes in interest rates.
 The Group's fixed rate borrowings are carried at amortised cost and they are therefore not subject to interest rate risk as defined in AASB 7, since the carrying amount will not fluctuate because of a change in market interest rates.